 The IBM IPAT test has been developed to test logical reasoning and the ability to process information quickly.
 All the instructions are included in the email that will be sent to you inviting you to take the test.

 The test itself is divided into three sections, however, you will only be asked to complete two of the three sections.
 You can choose to take these in either one or two sittings.
 You will have seven days to complete the two sections before your password expires.

 The test can be adjusted for anyone that needs a reasonable adjustment and you will be asked to self select whether you need this when you log on for the first time.

-If you achieve the required score in the online test, we’ll invite you to a selection day.
+If you achieve the required score in the online test, the application you submitted in Step 1 will be reviewed by the Graduate Managers.
+Then, if we think you are a suitable candidate for the IBM Graduate Scheme we’ll invite you to a selection day.
 You will be given a presentation about available opportunities with the chance to ask more questions and meet recently hired graduates and students.
-You can expect to take part in some or all of the following activities:
+You can expect to take part in some or all of the following activities...

 For the majority of our roles, we’ll invite you in for a final interview.
 This is an opportunity for you to meet our business managers and to ensure the role we will potentially offer you is what you want, and also that you have the specific skills that we require.

 To begin with, you'll need to have achieved or be expecting a 2:1 honours degree, and have an interest in the discipline you’re considering.
 For most of our vacancies, any degree discipline is acceptable, because this is a graduate training scheme that can be tailored to your needs.
 (If there are any specific degree subject requirements, please refer back to the individual job descriptions.)